COneal81/im_bored_backend/js-project-notes.md

       - f. in terminal, choose 2nd option on github, 2nd line (`git push -u origin master`) Connect your API to your frontend!
  - [ ] 4a. in Gemfile, uncomment gem 'rack-cors', run bundle install
-      - a. in config/initializers/cors.rb uncomment the following code:
+      - a. in config/initializers/cors.rb uncomment the following code and change the orgin to *:
 Rails.application.config.middleware.insert_before 0, Rack::Cors do
   allow do
     origins '*'